sean-olson/api-another-todo-service-in-php/README.md

 # Yet Another To-Do API (YATA)
 A simple REST API to support a To-Do web application -- the *Hello World* of frontend frameworks.
-The YATA API is written in PHP and depends on
+YATA is written in PHP and depends on
 Apache and MySQL.

 ## Setting Up YATA:

 #### 1. Download the Project
-Clone or download the GitHub repo to your computer.
+Clone or download the GitHub [repo](https://github.com/sean-olson/YetAnotherTodoAPI.git) to your computer.

 #### 2. Load the Code Files into Server Environment
 Implementations may differ significantly, but to get up and running quickly just copy the contents of the `/src` folder into the `DocumentRoot` of your Apache Server, as configured in your instance (see the `httpd.conf` file).

 #### 3. Setup the Database
-The API depends on the MySQL database to function.
+The API depends on a MySQL database to function.
 Setup is a simple three-step process.

 1. Create a database for your To-Do project, named *db_todo*.